 &lt;sup>3 Note that the Census block groups with LEP populations greater than five percent have been clipped to the study area boundary.
 Although the areas designated as LEP located immediately within the study area boundary appear to be areas of zero population, the LEP Census block groups for these areas actually extend both within and outside of the study area boundary.
-To ensure that all LEP populations have meaningful access to the programs, services and information provided, public involvement efforts will employ the use of bilingual material and/or simultaneous translation, as applicable.
+To ensure that all LEP populations, even those immediately adjacent to the study area have meaningful access to the programs, services and information provided, public involvement efforts will employ the use of bilingual material and/or simultaneous translation, as applicable.